 So what are the best ways for an ecommerce business to make their online storefront offer the best shopping experience possible?
 Here are 8 tips on how to implement ecommerce UX best practice in order to maximise customer satisfaction:

-1. Don’t let potential customers wait to load your site
+1. Don’t make customers wait for your site to load

 Optimising your site can be done by cleaning up code (trimming down where possible) and compressing images to ensure that they load as fast as possible.